b-rodrigues/code_longevity_packages/Readme.md

 Then, edit the `Dockerfile` and change these lines:

 ```
-# Add one line per package you want to asses
+# Add one line per package you want to assess
 RUN Rscript '/home/wontrun.R' dplyr 6
 RUN Rscript '/home/wontrun.R' purrr 6
 RUN Rscript '/home/wontrun.R' tidyr 6